-(a) The Group leases various assets including part of office buildings and plant.
-Rental contracts are typically made for periods within 1 to 20 years.
-Lease terms are

-- negotiated on an individual basis and contain a wide range of different terms and conditions.
-To protect the lessor's ownership rights on the leased assets, leased assets may not be used as security for borrowing purposes. - (b) For the 2022 and 2021, the Group recognized rent income in the amount of NT\$16,356 thousand and NT\$10,924 thousand respectively, based on the operating lease agreement, which does not include variable lease payments.
+- (a) The Group leases various assets including machine and equipment, part of office buildings and plant.
+Rental contracts are typically made for periods within 6 months to 20 years.
+Lease terms are negotiated on an individual basis and contain a wide range of different terms and conditions.
+To protect the lessor's ownership rights on the leased assets, leased assets may not be used as security for borrowing purposes. - (b) For the 2023 and 2022, the Group recognized rent income in the amount of NT\$33,057 thousand and NT\$16,356 thousand respectively, based on the operating lease agreement, which does not include variable lease payments.